-The matrix stores 6 parameters.
-The first 4 provide the rotation/scaling matrix and the last two provide the translation (horizontal/vertical) It is recommended to use the user_matrix as it takes into all transformations.
+The matrix stores six parameters.
+The first four provide the rotation/scaling matrix and the last two provide the translation (horizontal/vertical).
+It is recommended to use the user_matrix as it takes into all transformations.

-Notes :
+Notes:

-- as indicated in the PDF 1.7 reference, page 204 the user matrix applies to text space/image space/form space/pattern space. - if you want to get the full transformation from text to user space, you can use the mult function (available in global import) as follows: txt2user = mult(tm, cm)) The font-size is the raw text size, that is affected by the user_matrix
+- As indicated in §8.3.3 of the PDF 1.7 or PDF 2.0 specification, the user matrix applies to text space/image space/form space/pattern space. - If you want to get the full transformation from text to user space, you can use the mult function (available in global import) as follows: txt2user = mult(tm, cm)).
+The font size is the raw text size and affected by the user_matrix.

 The font-dictionary may be None in case of unknown fonts.
-If not None it may e.g. contain key "/BaseFont" with value "/Arial,Bold".
+If not None it could contain something like key "/BaseFont" with value "/Arial,Bold".